First-Time CCAT Taker's Complete Checklist: Everything You Need to Know

 - Identify the specific job/company requiring CCAT

-- Research typical score expectations for your role
+- Research typical score expectations for your role using our tech jobs requirements guide

 - Set a realistic target score (aim for 75th percentile minimum)